electrikmilk/cherrilang.org/language/variables-constants-globals.md

 @type = variable.number
 ```

-To learn more about variable value types, check the [value types](types#value-types) reference.
+Check the [value types](types#value-types) reference to learn more about variable value types.

 ## Constants